JavierP20/cost-of-living-analysis-2026/README.md

 - SQL
 - GitHub

-## Planned Data Sources
+## Data Sources

+This project uses public economic datasets from FRED:

-- Consumer Price Index data
+- Consumer Price Index for All Urban Consumers: All Items in U.S. City Average
-- Gas price data
+- U.S. Regular All Formulations Gas Price
-- Wage or earnings data
-- Purchasing power / inflation adjustment data
+- Average Hourly Earnings of Production and Nonsupervisory Employees, Total Private

+## Data Pipeline

+This project follows a simple data pipeline:

+1. Raw public datasets were downloaded from FRED and stored in `data/raw/`.
+2. Python was used to clean, standardize, and merge the datasets in `notebooks/data_cleaning.ipynb`.
+3. Weekly gas price data was converted into monthly averages to match CPI and wage data.
+4. Year-over-year percent changes and inflation-adjusted wage metrics were calculated.
+5. Cleaned datasets were exported to `data/cleaned/`.
+6. The analysis-ready dataset will be used to build the Power BI dashboard.
-## Planned Dashboard Pages
+## Dashboard Pages

 1. Executive Summary
 2. Gas Prices Over Time